Recovering from Coercive Control

 - EMDR preparation: We build internal stability before processing trauma.

-- Tools to notice and trust your signals again: Reconnect with your emotions and body wisdom.
+- Tools to notice and trust your signals again: Reconnect with your emotions and body awareness.

 - Boundaries and communication support: Navigating ongoing relationships.